Henry James Sr.: Theology

 Theologically, James was out of sympathy with the naturalism of much of the religious thought of the nineteenth century.
 He regarded creation itself as "a purely spiritual process, falling wholly within the realm of affection and thought."
 The fundamental theological problem, in his view, is theodicy, or the problem of evil.
 His Swedenborgian solution to the problem of evil relied on breaking the bond between God and nature, or, put alternatively, between nature and reality.
 True reality (or God) is, in James's view, thoroughly spiritual, in a way that denizens of the natural world can scarcely comprehend.
 But through intuition of this true reality, James thought, liberation from the illusions of natural appearances—which include time, space, and selfhood—is possible.
 In such liberation lies salvation, in James's view, whereas evil—more specifically, spiritual evil, since James distinguishes this from "physical" and "moral" evil—arises from action based on the delusion of selfhood.
-In James's thought, "the principle of hell is selfhood and the principle of heaven is brotherly love," as C. Hartley Grattan puts it in The Three James: A Family of Minds: Henry James Sr., William James, Henry James (N.Y.
-Univ.
-Press, 1962 [orig. ed.
-1932], p.
-75).
+C. Hartley Grattan says that in James's philosophy, "the principle of hell is selfhood and the principle of heaven is brotherly love".
 But James was not a slavish follower of Swedenborg.
 Rather, it was in Swedenborg that he found the most fecund exploration of his central insight that the source of all evil was in attachment to the self.